kspicer80/kspicer80.github.io/content/posts/2025-06-17-skubal-k-projections.md

 ![skubal_career_K_projection](/images/imgforblogposts/post_42/skubal_projection.png)

 Perhaps I'll do some side-by-side comparisons between Skubal and Skenes.
+I'm sure I will.
 More to come.